Media & promotions toolkit

 Handshake

-Introduce your group while most people are very supportive, it’s important to clearly outline who you are and what you are doing.
-We’ve created templates to help you explain the CRISP and your group: CRISP introduction letter | Community noticeboard letter | Group intro events
+While most people are very supportive, it’s important to clearly outline who you are and what you are doing.
+We’ve created a series of introduction templates to help you explain the CRISP and your group to those in your community.

 Film recommendations